thecarbonista/InfantIncubatorSimulator/Readme.md

     assert(1 == 2)

 ```
+##Submission:
+This is a group submission.
+Please submit only one python notebook per group.
+Make sure to run all the cells and then download the notebook (format – ipynb).
+Title of the notebook should be lab4_group_<your group number>.ipynb.
+Good luck!!

 ## Infant Incubator Model Explained
 Cybersecurity education lacks practicality.
 We know the security principles.
 We know the importance of cryptography and building-security-in.
 We know the importance of an adversarial mindset (the security mindset).
 We know the importance of exposing assumptions (especially implicit ones).
 However, how many of us know how to apply these theoretical principles in the real world?
 How to trade off security for the other abilities.
 While build in security is incomplete, we also need to plan for upgrades.